UO-CS210/flood-fill/docs/HOWTO.md

 ![Up, down, left, right as coordinates]( img/fill-directions.png
 )

+The cell directly above cell (r, c) is cell (r-1, c).
+The cell directly below is cell (r+1, c).
+The cell to the left is cell (r, c-1).
+The cell to the right is cell (r, c+1).

+If any of
+these coordinates are not within bounds (e.g., if r is less than 0), that indicates that there is no cell in that direction (e.g., r less than 0 indicates a space "above" the grid).

 It is tempting to try to write loops to fill cells in each direction.
 If we were spreading water in just one direction, a loop would work